 Staff worked together and with other health and social care professionals to understand and meet the range and complexity of patients' needs and to assess and plan on-going care and treatment.
 This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
-Staff told us that meetings took place with other health care professionals on a regular basis when care plans were routinely reviewed and updated for patients with complex needs.
-However, there were no notes or minutes to confirm this
+Meetings took place with other health care professionals on a regular basis when care plans were routinely reviewed and updated for patients with complex needs.